hhodek/Belly-Button-Biodiversity/README.md

 - Demographic information panel showing details about the selected subject ID.

 ## Credits
-For the challenge I referenced class materials as well as ChatGPT
+For this challenge I referenced class materials as well as ChatGPT